 Use Data Validation to Create Drop-Down Menus

 The drop-down menus used in the Complete, Priority, and % Complete columns are Data Validation lists.
-These drop-down menus are available when you click in the Complete, Priority, or % Complete columns.
+These drop-down menus display in the cell when you click in the Complete, Priority, or % Complete columns.

-The choices for these Data Validation lists come from the items in the tables shown in the figure below.
+The choices for these Data Validation drop-down lists come from cell contents shown in the figure below.
 Create the table as shown.
-A later step will show you how to create the symbols in M7:M8.
+A later step will show you how to create the box and checkbox symbols in M7:M8.

 Create the Priority and % Complete Drop-Downs